 Note: For access, register using your University of Miami email address.

-Peer reviewed scientific video journal with subscribed content in the following areas: Biology, Developmental Biology, Immunology & Infection, Medicine, and Neuroscience.
+Peer reviewed scientific video journal with subscribed content in the following areas: Biology, Cancer Research, Immunology & Infection, Medicine, and Neuroscience.

 Kanopy is a video streaming service that provides students and educators access to a large database of over 28,000 films--including award-winning documentaries, training films, indie and foreign films, must-see classics, and blockbuster movies.
 Hundreds of films are released each week and can be accessed anytime and anywhere.